Labour law: Workplace participation

 A legally binding right for workers as a group to participate in workplace management is acknowledged in some form in most developed countries.
 In a majority of EU member states (for example, Germany, Sweden, and France), the workforce has a right to elect directors on the board of large corporations.
 This is usually called "codetermination" and currently most countries allow for the election of one-third of the board, though the workforce can have the right to elect anywhere from a single director, to just under a half in Germany.
 However, German company law uses a split board system, in which a "supervisory board" appoints an "executive board".

-Under the Mitbestimmunggesetz 1976, shareholders and employees elect the supervisory board in equal numbers, but the head of the supervisory board with a casting vote is a shareholder representative.
+Under the Mitbestimmungsgesetz 1976, shareholders and employees elect the supervisory board in equal numbers, but the head of the supervisory board with a casting vote is a shareholder representative.
 The first statutes to introduce board-level codetermination were in Britain, however, most of these measures, except in universities, were removed in 1948 and 1979.
 The oldest surviving statute is found in the United States, in the Massachusetts Laws on manufacturing corporations, introduced in 1919, however, this was always voluntary.

 In the United Kingdom, similar proposals were drawn up, and a command paper produced named the Bullock Report (Industrial Democracy) was released in 1977 by the James Callaghan Labour Party government.
 Unions would have directly elected half of the board.
 An "independent" element would also be added.
 However, the proposal was not enacted.
 The European Commission offered proposals for worker participation in the "fifth company law directive", which was also not implemented.

 In Sweden, participation is regulated through the "Law on board representation".
 The law covers all private companies with 25 or more employees.
 In these companies, workers (usually through unions) have a right to appoint two board members and two substitutes.
 If the company has more than 1,000 employees, this rises to three members and three substitutes.
 It is common practice to allocate them among the major union coalitions.